ShaunCurtis/Blazr.Demo.Routing/detail.md

     @((MarkupString)this.message)
 </div>
 ```
-There's a lot of code to sort the UI, but the bsics are:
+There's a lot of code to sort the UI, but the basics are:

 1. Get the `IBlazrNavigationManager` and convert it to `BlazrNavigationManager`.
-2. Add event handlers so we can display some messages to demo the event functionality.
+2. Add event handlers so we can display messages to demo the event functionality.
 3. Change Edit state by calling `BlazrNavManager.SetLockState`.

 ```csharp